 Other than minor issues with the apps, however, NordVPN is an excellent streaming VPN that almost always performs reliably.

 In our Surfshark review, we found that the provider delivers an excellent mix of speed and value, but doesn't scrimp on security.
-As such, it's an ideal streaming VPN for use with Netflix, Amazon Video, BBC iPlayer, YouTube and more.
-Something that really does inspire confidence is that Surfshark even lists the countries it can access Netflix in – there's no guesswork here.
+As such, it's an ideal streaming VPN for use with US Netflix, Amazon Video, BBC iPlayer, YouTube and more.

 Compared to some other further up the list there's not a huge amount of configuration on offer – but if all you're interested in is getting access to overseas Netflix then that's probably not a problem, and the unlimited simultaneous connections mean you can protect every device you own.